nohren/car-hacking-junsun-v1-pro/README.md

 #apt install libfuse2 to get it to work.
 Otherwise it said it couldn’t find libfuse
 ```

-### Procedure for putting device in boot loop & BROM
+### Procedure for flashing the device

-This is the place is where you can flash new firmware.

 1. 🔋 5V Signal - First things first, the 4pin connector ⬅️ needs to recieve 5V .
-The headunit will not budge without it.
-We will need a **USB A male to USB A female 4pin**.
+The headunit will not do what we want without it.
+The 5v signal tells it to prepare to be flashed.

-   Weird findings
+Weird findings...

 - USB A female to female did not transmit 5V signal from USB A male to USB A male.
 Perhaps those cables were funny.
 I spent the better part of 2 hours poking things with a multimeter diagnosing why 5V signal was so hard to get working 🤯.
 Apparently some cables are meant for data only and remove the power for safety reasons.
 - To fix things for today, I took the 4pin that came with the radio, I cut off the USB A female head, and spliced the line onto a USB A male head.
 Voila, Houston we have liftoff 🔋.

-2. Once 5V is hitting the unit, we are good to proceed to the next step.
-Cycling 12v power.
-First use a paper clip to depress **RST** for 2 seconds while keeping ignition in the **OFF** position.
-This makes sure the unit powers off.
-Now with the key in the ignition turn from **OFF** to **ACC** for $<=0.5$ seconds and back to **OFF**.
-Do this 2 to 3 times and the display will no longer light up.
+Once 5V is hitting the unit, we are good to proceed to the next step.

+- While 5v is plugged in, use a paper clip to depress **RST** for 2 seconds while keeping ignition in the **OFF** position.
+You should see the buttons flash white every 10 seconds or so.
+- If you don't, then cycle the ignition.
+Turn from **OFF** to **ACC** for <= 0.5 seconds and back to **OFF**.
+Do this 2 to 3 times.
 You should see that the buttons now flash white every 10 seconds or so.
-Welcome to the boot loop.
-BTW OFF is actually LOW voltage.
-This is why the system stays on for a period of time, even without the keys in the ignition.
-Embedded systems, am I right? 🤖
+This is the preloader mode.
+The device is now waiting for a connection from the computer.

-3. Look for a SIN.
+Look for a SIN.
 Since I was emulating Linux, I first recieved these signals on my macbook pro.

 ```bash
 >>> system_profiler SPUSBDataType